10 Best Things to Do in Daikanyama

 tsite

 Located in the 46,285-square-foot complex, the Daikanyama T-Site (代官山 T-SITE) is easily my favorite place in the world.
-The bookstore is boasting with futuristic mahogany bookshelves filled to the brim with an extensive selection of books spanning a wide range of topics.
+The bookstore boasts futuristic mahogany bookshelves filled to the brim with an extensive selection of books spanning a wide range of topics.
 From cuisine, travel, and architecture, all the way to design books.
 Even an archive of more than 100,000 albums, an IRL Disneyland for any bookworm like me.

-But the restaurant, Anjin, on the second floor is what makes the bookstore really shines.
+But the restaurant, Anjin, on the second floor is what makes the bookstore really shine.
 Legend has it, that they serve the best chocolate cake in town.
 So why not visit them now, and have a taste of the mixture of knowledge and happiness?

 2. Ivy Place